-The team is highly qualified in a range of evidence based interventions and psychological models, including Cognitive Behaviour Therapy (CBT), Narrative Therapy, ACT, mindfulness, hypnosis and Eye Movement Desensitisation and Reprocessing (EMDR).
-We also have our own family therpay team.
+The team is highly qualified in a range of evidence-based interventions and psychological models, including Cognitive Behaviour Therapy (CBT), Narrative Therapy, ACT, mindfulness, hypnosis and Eye Movement Desensitisation and Reprocessing (EMDR).
+We also have our own family therapy team.

 We work with teams in the hospital, sometimes as part of an integrated pathway (for example, all children having any transplant in the hospital will meet a psychologist as part of their journey), in particular clinics or when things are particularly difficult and someone has asked for help.

-The liaison nurses work closely with teams within the hospital and the community to help young people with learning disabilities have appropriate reasonable adjustments, time and support to be able to manage admissions and procedures, such as X-rays, examinations and tests, promote healthcare behaviours and maximise quality of life.
+The liaison nurses work closely with teams within the hospital and the community to help young people with learning disabilities have appropriate reasonable adjustments, time and support to manage admissions and procedures, such as X-rays, examinations and tests, promote healthcare behaviours and maximise quality of life.